 Work-related situations that may require adjustments on your insurance may be as follows:

 - Being a real-estate agent

-- Driving at an estimated 40-50% of your time for the company
+- Driving an estimated 40-50% of your time for the company

-- If you are receiving allowances for your vehicle use
+- Also, if you are receiving allowances for your vehicle use

 - Tax deductions are taken from you when it comes to work-related driving